There are times in life when headboards aren’t exactly a priority. I never had one in college; I had a mattress on the floor.

 Shabby chic is an interior design method that is not only extremely popular, but it’s not fading anytime soon.
 Known for incorporating furnishings that show signs of wear and tear, this slightly distressed design choice adds a romantic element to any home.

 Popular in coastal areas and country cottages, people who favor shabby chic designs are in luck that you don’t have to create a headboard by hand to match your style.
-You can purchase new items with a distressed look and feel that will work perfectly with you existing furnishings.
+You can purchase new items with a distressed look and feel that will work perfectly with your existing furnishings.

 D. Headboard Sizes